 Scripting languages use a program known as an interpreter to translate commands and are directly interpreted from source code, not requiring a compilation step.
 Other programming languages, on the other hand, may require a compiler to translate commands into machine code before it can execute those commands.

 It is important to know the difference between interpreted vs compiled programming languages to expand your understanding of coding.
 However, advanced hardware and coding practices are beginning to make the distinction somewhat obsolete.
+Overall, scripting languages are used to provide directions to software programs, like those within websites.

 Interpreted vs Compiled Programming Languages

+Understanding compiled vs interpreted languages is key to understanding how scripting languages function.
 An interpreted programming language is a language designed to execute source code directly and without the need to compile a program into machine-language instructions.
 An interpreter will execute the program by translating statements into a series of one or more subroutines before finally translating them into another language, such as machine code.

-In compiled programming languages, a compiler program translates code written in a high level programming language into a lower-level language in order for the program to execute.
+In compiled programming languages, a compiler program translates code written in a high-level programming language into a lower-level language in order for the program to execute.
 C or Java programs must usually be compiled first in order to run.
-Two well-known compilers are Eclipse for Java and gcc for C and C++.
+Two well-known compilers are Eclipse for Java and GCC for C and C++.

 The easiest way to understand how a compiler functions is to think about various operating systems.
 For instance, Windows programs are compiled to run on Windows platforms and thus are not compatible with Mac.